tedlanghorst/OpenOBS-328/docs/3_build.markdown

 1. Slide the proximity sensor into the head by pushing on the end of the PCB with a long flat tool.
 A scrap of protoboard works really well.
 It might take some force to get it all the way down, and if the tool slips off the PCB it’s very possible to break the wires you just soldered on.
 1. Finally, test the connections.
 If you are building an OpenOBS-328, you can simply plug the connector into one of the logger PCBs.
 If you have built the sensor with short bare wires for the OpenOBS-Iridium you can use alligator clips to connect to a test board.
 This is your last chance to fix anything before potting it in epoxy!
-    >:question: If you don’t know how to check that the sensor is working, go to the [programming section](#usb) that covers uploading code to the logger and opening the serial monitor to read its output.
+    >❓ If you don’t know how to check that the sensor is working, go to the [programming section](#usb) that covers uploading code to the logger and opening the serial monitor to read its output.
 Once you have a working logger you can just plug in each new sensor.
 If the logger starts up correctly and starts printing reasonable data you are good to continue!

 ### Epoxy potting
 #### Turbidity sensor